Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Discussion

 \subsection{Limitations}

 Our literature review faces limitations, including potential biases in seed paper selection and a time lag in capturing recent publications, which may affect the comprehensiveness of our analysis.
-For instance, the choice of XRP's 2018 whitepaper \cite{Chase2018AnalysisProtocol} over the more cited 2014 edition \cite{SchwartzTheAlgorithm} could underestimate its influence in the citation network.
-Similarly, recent works like the 2018 Hedera whitepaper \cite{Baird2018Hedera:Council} are omitted due to unavailable citation data.
+For instance, the choice of XRP's 2018 whitepaper \citep{Chase2018AnalysisProtocol} over the more cited 2014 edition \citep{Schwartz2014TheAlgorithm} could underestimate its influence on the citation network.
+Similarly, recent works such as the 2018 Hedera whitepaper \citep{Baird2018Hedera:Council} are omitted due to unavailable citation data.

-The retrospective approach of building the citation network predominantly from pre-2020 seed papers introduces a bias toward older publications, potentially overlooking newer research yet to achieve recognition (\autoref{fig:seedvsfiltered}).
-While our methodology could theoretically filter \textit{citations to} seed papers based on content density, our review focused solely on references within the seed papers, possibly limiting the thematic breadth.
+Building the citation network predominantly from pre-2020 seed papers introduces a bias toward older publications, potentially overlooking newer research yet to achieve recognition (\autoref{fig:seedvsfiltered}).
+While our methodology could theoretically filter citations to seed papers based on content density, our review focused solely on references within the seed papers, possibly limiting the thematic breadth.